zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

 -------

 Choose in which situation the workflow is applied.
-Actions can be combined to reduces workflows.
+Contexts can be combined to reduce workflows.

 Creation Mask
-   When selected your conditions and actions will affect all applicable creation masks.
+   Once selected your conditions and actions will affect all applicable creation masks.

 Edit Mask
-   When selected your conditions and actions will affect all applicable edit masks.
+   Once selected your conditions and actions will affect all applicable edit masks.

 Conditions
 ----------

 Zammad decides in between selected and saved conditions.
-These can be combined where ever needed.
+These can be combined wherever needed.

-   .. tip:: **🤓 Combining conditions allows OR selections**
+   .. tip:: **🤓 Combining conditions allows "OR"-selections**

       However, note that each condition type counts as *and* selector and can't overrule the other condition type.